Xenorhinos

-Xenorhinos halli is a species of bat that existed in the early Miocene.
+Xenorhinos is a genus of bat that existed in the early Miocene.
 It was discovered at a fossil deposit of the Riversleigh World Heritage Area in the north of Australia.
+There are two known species, Xenorhinos halli and X. bhatnagari.

 Taxonomy

 The description of Xenorhinos halli was published in 1998 by a senior researcher at the Riversleigh fossil sites Suzanne Hand, separated from other bats of the hipposiderid family by a new genus.
 A holotype was selected from fossilised material in a deposition at the Bitesantennary Site, a skull with some intact premolars.
 All the specimens included in the first description were obtained at the type locality.
+Later, the species was moved to the separate family Rhinonycteridae, and a second species, X. bhatnagari, was named in 2023.

 The genus name Xenorhinos was nominated in reference to the strangeness of the palate and rostrum, a broad and short feature that was unique amongst the hipposiderid family.
 The specific epithet honours Leslie S. Hall, a professor at the University of Queensland, who was noted for his contributions to the study of chiropterans.